egroise/miti-console/README.md

-# miti_console
+# miti-console
-npm module : Tools for console scripts
+A npm module for helping writing console node script.